How Does Hey Velma Work? A Family Guide to Daily Cognitive Support

 FAQ

-Velma combines scheduled cognitive phone sessions, AI-assisted routine support between sessions, and a dedicated care manager who adjusts the plan weekly.
+Hey Velma combines scheduled cognitive phone sessions, AI-assisted routine support between sessions, and a dedicated care manager who adjusts the plan weekly.
 Families receive updates and alerts when patterns change.
+See the research page for how the non-medical program is framed.

-No. Velma is a monthly cognitive support service delivered remotely.
+No. Hey Velma is a monthly cognitive support service delivered remotely at heyvelma.com.
+It is not a pill, powder, or FDA-regulated medical device.

-No. Velma supports engagement and family coordination.
+No. Hey Velma supports engagement and family coordination.
 Medical decisions stay with licensed clinicians.
+Use alerts as a reason to call the doctor, not as a diagnosis.

 Book a free first session through heyvelma.com or contact the team at team@heyvelma.com or (617) 299-0985.

-How much does Velma cost after the free session?
+How much does Hey Velma cost after the free session?

 Core is $199 per month and Customized Care is $499 per month per published pricing.
-Verify current rates on the site.
+Verify current rates on the site before enrolling.

-Can Velma help with medications and daily tasks?
+Can Hey Velma help with medications and daily tasks?

 Yes.
 Routine support (reminders and step-by-step help) is a core part of the program alongside cognitive sessions.

-The program tracks patterns related to mood, cognition, and health signals described on the site, then shares insights and alerts so families can follow up appropriately.
+The program tracks patterns related to mood, cognition, and health signals described on the site, then shares insights and alerts so families can follow up appropriately with clinicians or visits.